oracle-samples/oci-autonomous-json-db-datasync-sample/README.md

 		}

+Change the values based on your Target application's REST api.
+Pass the authorization header to connect to target application's REST end point.

 This API call will insert a record in the collection called _datasync_collection_ in AJD.
 The JSON payload will be stored in the JSON_DOCUMENT column in the table, _DataSyncCollection_.
 Check the table to verify if the record is successfully inserted.
 You can use the Database Actions menu in AJD to inspect the databse contents.
 There are various options available once the Database Actions is launched, like SQL, JSON etc.

-The inserted JSON document in the table , will have an additional key called , _status_ with value as _not_processed_
+The inserted JSON document in the table , will have 2 additional keys called , _status_ with value as _not_processed_ and _createdDate_ with value as time of data insertion.

 4. Next,  Run the process api,https://[host-name]/jsondb/process.
 The curl command will look this,

 		curl --location --request POST 'https://pfk2ep3pw3x3tcx4iemcx4gj4q.apigateway.us-ashburn-1.oci.customer-oci.com/jsondb/process/retry' \
 		--header 'Authorization: Basic YWRtaW46V2VsY29tZTEyMzQq' \
-		--header 'Content-Type: text/plain' \
+		--header 'Content-Type: application/json' \
 		--data-raw '{

 			"no_of_records_to_process": 2